Potassium plays an important role in balancing electrolytes but it’s often neglected on a ketogenic diet.

 - Most people are potassium deficient

-Potassium is also an important element in preventing keto flu
+Potassium is also an important element in preventing fatigue and keto flu.

 Recommended Daily Potassium Intake